NethermindEth/Forta-Agents/Yearn-agents/ManagmentChanges/README.md

     - `vaultAddress`: Address of the Yearn Vault emiting the event.
     - `setFee`: The new fee set.

+- Yearn-9-4
+  - Fired when the event `StrategyAdded` is emited from a Yearn Vault.
+  - Severity is always set to "Info".
+  - Type is always set to "Info".
+  - In the metadata you can find:
+    - `vaultAddress`: Address of the Yearn Vault emiting the event.
+    - `strategyAdded`: The new fee set.

 ## Test Data

 The test of this agent use a hardhat node forked from mainnet.
 For running the tests you'll need to create a `.env` file with the following format